DanielYoon82/SIEMSplunkLabs/README.md

 <h1>Home Lab - SIEM Using Splunk</h1>

 <h2>Description</h2>
-Here I demonstrate using the Tryhackme VM triaging, investigate using Splunk, and documenting incidents.
+Here I demonstrate using the Tryhackme VM triaging, investigate using Splunk, and documenting an incident for false positive phishing attempt.
 <br />